henaprince/underwater_target_detection/README.md

 This repository contains the source code, models, and instructions for reproducing the results from our paper:

-**"Transformer-Enhanced YOLO for Underwater Object Detection and Classification amidst Challenging Lighting Conditions"**, accepted in *The Visual Computer, Springer, 2025*.
+**"Transformer-Enhanced YOLO for Underwater Object Detection and Classification amidst Challenging Lighting Conditions"**,  *The Visual Computer, Springer, 2025*.

 ---